Want to know what Steve Jobs thought was the ultimate key to achieving success?

 3. Enter the State of Flow

-Mihály Csíkszentmihályi, a notable psychologist in positive psychology, suggests the idea of state of flow by saying that when someone is extremely concentrated on a specific activity, one’s mind is fully occupied because the human nervous system is incapable of processing too much information.
-Entering the flow state prevents your mind from wandering and is one of the ways to achieve a sustained feeling of happiness.
+Mihály Csíkszentmihályi, a notable psychologist in positive psychology, suggests the idea of the state of flow by saying that when someone is extremely concentrated on a specific activity, one’s mind is fully occupied because the human nervous system is incapable of processing too much information.

-Entering the state of flow is like riding a bike:
+Going into flow is like learning to ride a bike:

 Pick a Route You Enjoy